OSUDSL/pydre/docs/tutorial/custom_metrics.md

 1. Pydre loads all metrics defined in its core library
 2. It then searches the directory paths specified in `custom_metrics_dirs`
 3. For each Python file in those directories, it dynamically imports the metrics
-4. The `@registerMetric()` decorator automatically registers your custom metrics with PyDRE
+4. The `@registerMetric()` decorator automatically registers your custom metrics with Pydre
 5. Your metrics become available for use in the project configuration

 ## Tips